louis89/yii-ext-LDModelFilterBehavior/README.md

 }
 ```

-When you want to filter an array of data set the attribute values of your model as you would normally when filtering data using {@link CActiveDataProvider}.
+When you want to filter an array of data set the attribute values of your model as you would normally when filtering data using CActiveDataProvider.
-Then call the {@see LDModelFilterBehavior::filter()} method that this behavior has added to your model.
+Then call the LDModelFilterBehavior::filter() method that this behavior has added to your model.
 Pass to that method your raw data and
 the filtered form of that data will be returned to you.

 ###A simple example to convert an array of models to an array of arrays where each array is a data row with properties as keys and values as values